 - An existing Executive Assistant/PA looking to strike out on their own.

-- A stay at home mum wanting to earn income whilst juggling family commitments.
+- A stay-at-home mum wanting to earn an income whilst juggling family commitments.

-- Students wanting to earn extra income during studies.
+- Students who need to earn extra income during their studies.

 - Bloggers looking to submit quality articles to various markets.

 - Website developers assisting start-ups with their digital appearance.

 - Marketing personnel who can guide people/departments/organizations through the media minefield.

 - Translators who are able to get your message across to a global audience.